 I’ve competed with various vendors that promise customers high IOPS numbers.
 On a small system with under 100 standard 15K RPM spinning disks, a certain three-letter vendor was claiming half a million IOPS.
 Another, a million.
 Of course, my customer was impressed, since that was far, far higher than the number I was providing.
 But what’s reality?

-Here, I’ll do one right now: The old NetApp FAS2020 (the older smallest box NetApp had to offer) can do a million IOPS.
+Here, I’ll do one right now: an SSD can do a million IOPS.
 Maybe even two million.

 Go ahead, prove otherwise.